innocenat/typingmania/README.md

 - It is written in HTML5 (HTML+JS), so it runs in 2021 after Adobe dropped Flash support in December 2020.
-- Revamp UI, including changes to correct terminology: Solve -> Skipped, Corrected Percent -> Accuracy, etc. Also include split progressbar for song total time.
+- Revamp UI, including changes to correct terminology: Solve -> Skipped, Corrected Percent -> Accuracy, etc. Also include split progress bar for song total time.
 - New score calculation algorithm (see [Score calculation](#score-calculation))
 - Maybe better Japanese handling.
 This version accepts almost all Romaji sequences that result in the same sentence.
 - No longer differentiate between lyrics and typing line. *Furigana* must be added to Kanji lyrics.
 Most other symbols are converted automatically to typable text.
 - Add sound effect for typing/missed/skipped line.
 - Can skip line using `Tab` key.
-- Can load local file.
+- Can load a local file.
-- **Can load video directly from YouTube**
+- **Can load the video directly from YouTube**

 ### Different from original TypingMania